 Is your kitchen island used for mainly food preparation and cooking?
 36 inches is a recommended standard height.
 Seating at a 36-inch-high island is somewhere between a typical kitchen table seat and typical bar stools.
 Some professionals recommend 42 inches for an island that will be used mainly for seating/eating.

-Many islands are about 2 or 3 feet but if you need more counter space, seating space, etc., you can go a little larger.
+Many islands are about 2 or 3 feet wide, but if you need more counter space, seating space, etc., you can go a little larger.
 Approximately 7 feet is sometimes necessary if you want a cooktop or sink in the island.